The Films of Joseph L. Mankiewicz

 SUDDENLY LAST SUMMER (1959) C-

-The unfortunate and out-of-control Tennessee Williams adaptation Suddenly Last Summer” with a visibly ill Montgomery Clift and a poorly directed Elizabeth Taylor gives one of Hollywood’s most hysterical (and funny) monologues.
+This unfortunate and out-of-control Tennessee Williams adaptation (with Gore Vidal) of his titular stage play features a visibly ill Montgomery Clift and a poorly directed Elizabeth Taylor who delivers one of Hollywood’s most hysterical (and funny) monologues.

 YearFilmDistributorMy